 If you have a particular passion for something, and you have a lot to say about it, blogging could be a profitable way to pour out your endless stream of thought.
 The key here, as with many other services on the internet, is being consistent (in this case blogging several times a week), selling advertising and using your blog as a platform to promote other businesses.

 But advertising can only take you so far.
 More money can be made by thinking of your blog as a springboard to other gigs.
-For instance, the blog Digital Photography School has close to 900,000 subscribers and makes money from advertising, affiliate links, e-book sales and photography courses [source: Sparring Mind].
+For instance, the blog Digital Photography School has a community of over 2,000,000 readers and makes money from advertising, affiliate links, e-book sales and photography courses [source: Sparring Mind].

 A travel blogger may start out documenting the highlights (and lowlights) of their trips around the world.
 They buoy the text with video clips, lots of hashtags, and of course, appropriate shareable social media links.
 From that, they may decide to lead tours to places they have been, do speaking engagements or create e-books with travel tips and sell them from their sites.
 They may even lead workshops teaching others how to make money from a blog.
 (Nomadic Matt's and Adventurous Kate's blogs are good examples of these principles in action.)